Names Don't Matter: Symbol-Invariant Transformer for Open-Vocabulary Learning: Related Work

-In computer vision, open-vocabulary image classification models are trained to recognize unseen classes at inference time~\citep{clip,wu2024openvocabularylearningsurvey,tan2024explainconceptconceptbottleneck}.
-However, these methods are not applicable to interchangeable tokens as they rely on semantic relationships between seen and unseen classes derived from large-scale pre-training.
-In natural language processing, lexical generalization has been studied to evaluate models' ability to generalize to novel words or phrases based on learned linguistic patterns~\citep{kim2020cogs,Bandel2022LexicalGI,Kumon2024EvaluatingSG}.
+\textbf{Lexical generalization.} In natural language processing, lexical generalization has been studied to evaluate models' ability to generalize to novel words or phrases based on learned linguistic patterns~\citep{kim2020cogs,Bandel2022LexicalGI,Kumon2024EvaluatingSG}.
 Unlike our setting, lexical generalization emerges as a byproduct of training sequence-to-sequence models on large and diverse datasets, whereas post-training vocabulary expansion for interchangeable tokens requires explicit architecture and embedding design.